Ultimate One Week Italy Itinerary for First Timers

 Day One

 - Piazza San Marco: Venice’s main square is where a lot of the city’s (tourist) action is.
 Firstly, there’s the Basilica San Marco.
-It’s free to enter, but there can be a very long line most hours of the day, so be careful what time you go.
+It’s €3 to enter (shoulders and knees covered!), but there can be a very long line most hours of the day, so be careful what time you go.
 I went in the middle of the day when I saw it was shorter, and was in and out in 10 minutes!
-If you’d rather not risk it, you can book your time slot online during high season for a €2 booking fee.
-Large bags are not allowed inside, but there’s a free luggage storage the basilica will tell you to use.
+If you’d rather not risk it, you can book your time slot online during high season for an additional €3 more.
+Large bags are not allowed inside, but there’s luggage storage nearby that the basilica will tell you to use.
 Across from the basilica is the Campanile (the bell tower).
-You can take the elevator up it for €8.
-If you want to skip the line, it’s the same website as the basilica.
+You can take the elevator up it for €10 if purchasing in person, or pay a €2 booking fee to reserve online in advance.
+If you want to skip the line, it’s the same website as the Basilica.
 There’s also the Doge’s Palace.
-Entry is €25, but only €13 with the 29-year-old Venice Rolling Card I mentioned above.
-See the official site for more details.
+Entry is €25 if booked over 30 days prior (or €30 otherwise), but only €13 with the 29-year-old Venice Rolling Card I mentioned above.
+See the official site for more deets.

 - Bridge of Sighs: Walk around the Doge’s Palace, making a left turn around the corner along the water.
 From the first bridge, you’ll spot the famous Bridge of Sighs from the left.
 It’s named so because it connects the prisons to the palace, and prisoners sighed while taking one last look over Venice as they walked through the bridge to their dooms.